The right way to gift a car this holiday season

 Which new cars offer the best holiday discounts?

-Most car brands promote holiday deals on 2018 models, including discounts, cashback offers, financing bonuses and 0% interest deals.
+At the end of the year, most car brands promote holiday deals on the current year’s models, including discounts, cashback offers, financing bonuses and 0% interest deals.

 Check with your local dealership to learn if the car you’re considering gifting will be on sale over the holidays.
 Typical offers include 0% financing, rebates and discounts from $2,000 to $9,000.